Arci/kundera-benchmark/README.md

 you need to download them and install them locally through maven install.

-Since YCSB is not available in any maven repository, you have to [download](https://github.com/brianfrankcooper/YCSB/) it and install it locally through maven install.
+Since YCSB is not available in any maven repository, you have also to [download](https://github.com/brianfrankcooper/YCSB/) it and install it locally through maven install.

 Now all the required dependency for kundera-benchmark should be resolved so is possible to install it with maven: